 How to Read You Annual Water Report

 When your home’s water supply comes from a public water supply, you may notice an annual drinking water quality report along with your water bill.
-This report is essential for you to be aware of your home’s drinking water safety.
-Here is everything you need to know about this report.

 Consumer Confidence Report

-Also called the “Water Quality Report,” is information that rates the condition of your local drinking water quality.
+Also called the “Water Quality Report,” it is information that rates the condition of your local drinking water quality.
 It contains the source of your drinking water, a list of contaminants present, potential health effects, contaminant levels in your CCR compared to national standards, and any violations of health-based standards.

-It also contains more sources of information such as EPA, your healthcare provider, and your water provider company.
+It also contains more sources of information, such as EPA, your healthcare provider, and your water provider company.

-An amendment of a federal law took effect on August 19, 1998, which requires the community water systems to send each household a detailed report of their water quality.
-This amendment is called the “Safe Drinking Water Act,” otherwise called the Consumer Confidence Report (CCR).
 According to the Environmental Protection Agency (EPA), this act sets standards for drinking water quality and, with its partners, implements various technical and financial programs to secure safe drinking water.

 Safe Drinking Water Act